BANDROOM DEVELOPMENT

 For more information please contact Steve Plant on bandroom@ratbyband.com

-We are raising funds to extend and refurbish our band room, which we built in 1990.
-The extension will increase floor space by 50% and the refurbishment includes our kitchen and toilet facilities, including disabled access.
-This will mean we can continue to provide our services to our members and support us in providing entertainment to our audiences.
-We will be able to increase membership, for which there is currently a waiting list, and be more active in our community.
+We are raising funds to extend and refurbish our band room, and its wider environment developed originally in 1990.
+The extension (phase one) has increased floor space by 50% and the refurbishment includes our kitchen and toilet facilities, including disabled access.
+This means we can continue to provide our services to our members and support us in providing entertainment to our audiences.
+We will now be able to increase membership, for which there is currently a waiting list, and be more active in our community.
+The second phase is our Environments project – for which we are continuing to raise funds – this is to ensure the bandroom is safe, secure, as environmentally friendly as possible with appropriate safety features for our members.

 We have waiting lists for some of our bands, in particular our beginner bands and daytime band, which is a new and highly successful initiative engaging musicians during the day, who may not be at work, for example.
 The extension will allow us to help more people to learn to play brass band instruments and more widely to support the wellbeing and mental health of those taking part.
 It will mean more people can attend rehearsals, as well as introducing the opportunity for members of the community and family to visit to listen and observe the bands as they rehearse, something that the current space does not support.